jkeohan/rctr-2-14-22/w09d17/intro-to-mapbox.md

 Mapbox comes with several additional styles that we can use of such as **light**, **dark**, **satelite** and several others.

-Let's take a look at the official [Mapbox Documentation](https://docs.mapbox.com/api/maps/styles/) and see which others are available.

-Implementing one of these styles is done by adding a **mapStyle** prop and setting it's value to one of the styles.
+Implementing one of these styles is done by adding the [**mapStyle** prop](https://visgl.github.io/react-map-gl/docs/api-reference/types#styling) and setting it's value to one of the styles defined in the official [Mapbox Documentation](https://docs.mapbox.com/api/maps/styles/).

 ```
 <ReactMapGL